 Born in Mumbai, Mamta Malhotra, grew up amid beautiful valleys, mountains and gardens in Kashmir, Poona, Gangtok and Bhutan.
 Surrounded by tree lined avenues of flaming Gulmohur trees, Amaltas and Jacarandas, she earned a degree in Architecture from the Corbusier designed Chandigarh College of Architecture, graduating with a silver medal.
 In Delhi, she painted and learnt sculpture with Rameshwar Broota, Shobha Broota and Pradip Saxena, at the Triveni Kala Sangam.

 Mamta has received an honours certificate from the Royal Drawing Society in London.
 Her work has been featured in a New York Times bestseller coffee table book, the HarperCollins catalogue and ArchitectureWeek magazine.
 Her critically acclaimed work has been exhibited at the Visual Arts Gallery,a solo show at Open Palm Court Gallery, Habitat Centre,and at Triveni Kala Sangam , Art Laureate gallery at Lado Serai and Trump Tower, New Rochelle, New York.
+A recent, successful and well received solo show was held at the Jehangir Art Gallery in Mumbai from Nov 15th to 21st 2022.

 ‘Art gives me joy and energy and I hope that this desire to find beauty, perfection and optimism is carried over to the viewer.’